GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 OA1.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the authorization process through Google Drives API.<br />
 OA1.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will go through the authorization process of a user connecting to our Google Drive app in order to upload files.<br />
 OA1.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs will be access tokens and client identification information.<br />
-OA1.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The outputs will be user information obtained through the cloud service after authorization has occured.<br />
+OA1.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The outputs will be user information obtained through the cloud service after authorization has occurred.<br />
 OA1.6   &nbsp;&nbsp;&nbsp;&nbsp;Normal<br />
 OA1.7   &nbsp;&nbsp;&nbsp;&nbsp;Blackbox<br />
 OA1.8   &nbsp;&nbsp;&nbsp;&nbsp;Functional<br />